On the geometry of Cayley automatic groups: Automatic and Cayley automatic groups

 Note that a Cayley automatic structure $(S,S,L,\pi|_L)$ for $G$, that is, one in which the symbol alphabet is in fact a generating set, and the natural projection gives a bijection from $L$ to $G$, is simply an automatic structure for $G$.

 {\em A priori} the symbol alphabet $\Lambda$ has no relation to a generating set for $G$.
-However it is straightforward to show that we may assume without loss of generality that $\Lambda=S$ in any Cayley automatic structure, and so we can always associate a Cayley graph with respect to a generating set which includes symbol letters from the Cayley automatic structure.
+However it is straightforward to show that if $(S,\Lambda,L, \psi)$ is a Cayley automatic structure for $G$, then there exists another Cayley automatic structure $(S',S',L, \psi)$ for $G$ where $S'=\Lambda\cup\Lambda^{-1}\cup S$, and so we can always associate a Cayley graph with respect to a generating set which includes symbol letters from the Cayley automatic structure.
 This is proven in \cite{measuringcloseness} and in Proposition~\ref{prop:modifyingCAstructure} below.
-With this assumption, a word $w\in L$ labels a path from $1_G$ to $\pi(w)$ in the Cayley graph $\Gamma(G,S)$.
+In this case, a word $w\in L$ labels a path from $1_G$ to $\pi(w)$ in the Cayley graph $\Gamma(G,S)$.
 It is crucial to note that in general $\pi(w)\neq \psi(w)$.

 \begin{definition} Let $(G,S)$ be a group with Cayley automatic structure $(S,S, L,\psi)$.
 The {\em \distfun} corresponding to $\psi$ is defined to be

 where $d_S$ is the word metric on $G$ with respect to $S$ and